ffainelli/bqlmon/README.md

 In their transmit complete function they do the following:

-- free the transmit buffers
 - count how many packets and bytes have been transmitted
 - report how many packets and bytes have been completed (netdev_tx_completed_queue)
-- free the buffers
+- free the transmitted buffers

 Accurate reporting of how many buffers are in-flight allows for a better sizing of all software queueing.